ldbc/ldbc_snb_interactive_v1_impls/README.md

 ## User's guide

-1. If you are on the `dev` branch or any other unstable branche, first build and install the driver from source.
+1. If you are on the `dev` branch or any other unstable branch, first build and install the driver from source.

     1. Grab the driver source code from: https://github.com/ldbc/ldbc_snb_driver.
     2. Install the driver artifact to the local Maven repository: